dichotomies/N3F/README.md

 ## Reproducing results

-We are providing a notebook that contains the code to reproduce the results for the flower scene.
-The other scenes will be added in the next days.
+We are providing a notebook that contains the code to reproduce the results for the three scenes shown in our paper: flower, horns and fern.

 ### Decomposed rendering